St. George's, Saint George, Grenada — Caribbean Region of the Americas (Lesser Antilles of the West Indies)

 Topics.
 This memorial is listed in this topic list: Notable Events.
 A significant historical date for this entry is October 19, 1993.

 Location.
-12° 2.96′ N, 61° 45.246′ W. Marker is in St. George's, Saint George.
+12° 2.96′ N, 61° 45.246′ W. Memorial is in St. George's, Saint George.
+It can be reached from Grand Etang Road just south of Grand Etang Road.
 The marker is mounted to the western wall of the central courtyard of Fort George.
 Touch for map.
 Touch for directions.